In the following guide I explain how to disassemble an HP G72.

 I’ll go though the following major disassembly steps:

-STEP 1-6: Removing laptop hard drive and optical drive.
-Accessing CMOS battery, wireless card and memory modules.
+STEP 1-6: Removing the hard drive and optical drive.
+Accessing the CMOS battery, wireless card and memory modules.

 STEP 16-20: Removing the top cover assembly.

-STEP 27-30: Accessing laptop cooling fan and DC jack cable.
+STEP 27-30: Accessing the cooling fan and DC jack cable.

-Before you start, make sure the laptop is turned off.
+Before you start, make sure the computer is turned off.
 Also, I would recommend to keep track of all removed screws because they all have different length.

 Draw a diagram with correct location of all removed screws.
 This will help tremendously during the reassembly process.

-Remove four screws securing two service covers on the bottom of the laptop.
+Remove four screws securing two service covers on the bottom.

 Lift up and remove both covers.